vemperala-javascript/cheatsheet/README.md

 # angular language serivce
 intall plugin in vss code.
 view -> extennions -> angular language service
 this. extension helps tocompile. the agular code and how any errors at the compile time

+# ng booststrap
+this is used for pagination.

+ng add @angular/localize
+npm install @ng-bootstrap/ng-bootstrap

+this command is to fix some warnings when you do an npm install
+npm audit fix